Room CFM Context

 Connect the airflow target to the equipment family

 MiWind Fresh Air Systems fit projects where outdoor air, filtration, and recovery matter.
 Exhaust Fans fit room-source removal.
-Ventilation Fans support ducted airflow paths, including inline and cabinet-style fan reviews when pressure, access, or serviceability dominates the project.
+Ventilation Fans support ducted airflow paths, including inline and cabinet-style fan selection when pressure, access, or serviceability dominates the project.

 Separate source control from room dilution